 Becoming a permanent resident of Canada

 Of course, one of my top moments in Canada has to be the time I became a permanent resident.
 On 11th April 2013 I was granted the right to live in Canada permanently.
-I hope to top this with becoming a Canadian citizen in 2018!
-Watch this space….
+I finally became a Canadian citizen in 2018.

 Have you been to any of these places?
 What are your favourite Canadian destinations and experiences?